apizzuto/DECO_geant/README.md

 This repository is for the simulation of cell phone camera image sensors and relies on the installation of both Allpix-Squared and GEANT4.
+A CNN is used to do event classification after simulation and some post image processings.